EduMIPS64/edumips64/readme.md

 ------------

 In order to compile EduMIPS64, you need the following tools:
-- Java JDK version 1.5 or above (tested only with Sun JDK)
+- Java JDK version 6 or above.
+The simulator has been originally developed using Java 5, but since version 5 has reached EOL and modern distributions don't supply it anymore, the current target is version 6.
 - Apache Ant version 1.8 or above (needed for JUnit 4 tests)
 - Sphinx (http://sphinx.pocoo.org/) versione 1.0.7 or above
 - GNU Make